 The difference between the absolute humidity of 3&4 above gives the moisture content to be removed from 1 cubic meter.

-Multiply same by the volume of the room which will provide the total volume of the water to be removed from the room to bring the humidity down to the desired levels.
+Multiply this result by the volume of the room which will provide the total volume of the water to be removed from the room to bring the humidity down to the desired levels.

-How to calculate the capacity of dehumidifier in Excel?
+How to calculate the capacity of a dehumidifier in Excel?

 The above entire calculation is formulated in this free excel sheet.
 You need to enter only the input values as above and the results are automatically generated.